Domestic Longhair Cat Facts

-One of the most remarkable traits of the Domestic Longhair cat is that they are just typical cats… with long hair.
+One of the most remarkable traits of the Domestic Longhair cat is that they are typical cats with long hair.
 In other words, Domestic Longhairs are breed-less.
 They are a product of willy-nilly cat pairings; a typical Felis silvestris catus, but with flowing locks, arrived on the scene without the guiding hand of Homo sapiens.

-Getting to know the history of the Domestic Longhaired, means getting to know their genes.
+Getting to know the history of the Domestic Longhaired means getting to know their genes.
 The gene carrying the long hair trait in cats is recessive.
 That means the result of a shorthaired cat mating with a longhaired will only be shorthaired kittens.
 However, if the shorthaired offspring were to mate with each other, a handful of longhaired kittens might be born.

-While humans would eventually breed longhaired cats to have traits like those seen in today’s modern Persians and Russian Blues, the scrappy Domestic Longhaired persisted.
+While humans would eventually breed longhaired cats to have traits like those seen in today’s modern Persians and Russian Blues, the scrappy Domestic Longhair persisted.
 They were first documented in Italy around the middle of the 16th century.
 It’s thought that their presence in Europe during that time was likely due to soldiers who returned from the Crusades with longhaired cats.
 It turns out it’s a good thing they did.

-The Domestic Longhairs’ coat is generally two to six inches long.
+The Domestic Longhairs’ long coat is generally two to six inches long.
 They can sometimes sport fancy neck ruffs, too.
 They may also have ear tufts, as well as tufts on the bottom of their paws.
-The latter is likely a holdover from cold climate ancestors who may have used the trait as a kind of snowshoe, or even desert cats who used similar tufts to stay stable on sand.
+The latter is likely a holdover from cold climate ancestors who may have used the trait as a kind of snowshoe or even desert cats who used similar tufts to stay stable on the sand.

 Here are some colors you might find a Domestic Longhair wearing:

-That said, their weight and length are generally in the mid-range of all cat breeds.
-Think eight to 15 pounds depending on sex, with a body length of around 18 inches and a tail length of approximately 12 inches.
+That said, their weight and length are generally in the mid-range of all cat breeds, so how big do Domestic Longhair cats get?
+The average Domestic Longhair cat weight is 8-15 pounds depending on sex, with a body length of around 18 inches and a tail length of approximately 12 inches.

 The estimate is that 1 in 10 domestic cats in the U.S. is a Domestic Longhair.
 That’s a ton of fuzzy felines.
 And given their incredible population, it’s inevitable that you will see plenty of perfect Domestic Longhair felines in your local shelter.

-*Internal Claims Data, 2015
+*Internal Claims Data, 2020